kubernetes/enhancements/keps/sig-scheduling/5832-decouple-podgroup-api/README.md

 The `PodGroup` lifecycle needs to make sure that `PodGroup` will not be deleted while any pod that references it is in a non-terminal phase (i.e. not `Succeeded` or `Failed`).

-`PodGroup` objects are created with a dedicated finalizer that the controller is responsible for removing only when the deletion-safe condition is met.
+`PodGroup` objects are created with a dedicated finalizer that a dedicated controller for `PodGroup` is responsible for removing only when the deletion-safe condition is met.
 The mechanism for this is:
 - Each `PodGroup` is created with a dedicated finalizer.
 If `PodGroup` objects exist without this finalizer (i.e., created before the feature), the controller adds it when processing them
 - The controller watches `PodGroup` and `Pod` objects.
 For a `PodGroup` that has `deletionTimestamp` set and still has the finalizer (a deletion candidate), it checks whether all pods that reference this `PodGroup` have reached a terminal phase (`Succeeded` or `Failed`)
 - If all referencing pods are terminal, only then the controller removes the finalizer, allowing the `PodGroup` to be deleted
 - Any referencing pod is non-terminal, the controller leaves the finalizer in place and re-enqueues (i.e., on pod updates)
-- To find the referencing pods, we can use an index keyed by `workloadRef.podGroupName` (and optionally namespace) so the controller can efficiently list pods that reference a given `PodGroup`
+- To find the referencing pods, we can use an index keyed by `schedulingGroup.podGroupName` (and optionally namespace) so the controller can efficiently list pods that reference a given `PodGroup`

 Deletion protection is not required for alpha (nice-to-have), however it is required for beta graduation.